tsgates/arch-wiki-markdown/wiki/Systemd.md

     this type unless you know that it is not necessary.
 You should specify PIDFile= as well so systemd can keep track of the main process.
--   Type=oneshot: This is useful for scripts that do a single job and then exit.
+-   Type=oneshot: this is useful for scripts that do a single job and then exit.
 You may want to set RemainAfterExit=yes as well so that systemd still considers the service as active after the process has exited.
--   Type=notify: Identical to Type=simple, but with the stipulation that the daemon will send a signal to systemd when it is ready.
+-   Type=notify: identical to Type=simple, but with the stipulation that the daemon will send a signal to systemd when it is ready.
 The reference implementation for this notification is provided by libsystemd-daemon.so.
--   Type=dbus: The service is considered ready when the specified BusName appears on DBus's system bus.
+-   Type=dbus: the service is considered ready when the specified BusName appears on DBus's system bus.

 > Editing provided unit files

-To edit a unit file provided by a package, you can create a directory called /etc/systemd/system/<unit>.d/ for example /etc/systemd/system/httpd.service.d/ and place *.conf files in there to override or add new options.
-Systemd will parse these *.conf files and apply them on top of the original unit.
+To edit a unit file provided by a package, you can create a directory called /etc/systemd/system/unit.d/ for example /etc/systemd/system/httpd.service.d/ and place *.conf files in there to override or add new options. systemd will parse these *.conf files and apply them on top of the original unit.
 For example, if you simply want to add an additional dependency to a unit, you may create the following
 file:

-    /etc/systemd/system/<unit>.d/customdependency.conf
+    /etc/systemd/system/unit.d/customdependency.conf

     [Unit]
-    Requires=<new dependency>
-    After=<new dependency>
+    Requires=new dependency
+    After=new dependency

+As another example, in order to replace the ExecStart directive for a unit that is not of type oneshot, create the following file:

+    /etc/systemd/system/unit.d/customexec.conf

+    [Service]
+    ExecStart=
+    ExecStart=new command

+One more example to automatically restart a service:

+    /etc/systemd/system/unit.d/restart.conf

+    [Service]
+    Restart=always
+    RestartSec=30

 Then run the following for your changes to take effect:

     # systemctl daemon-reload
-    # systemctl restart <unit>
+    # systemctl restart unit

 Alternatively you can copy the old unit file from /usr/lib/systemd/system/ to /etc/systemd/system/ and make your changes